-Foot pain: A survey by the American Podiatric Medical Association found foot pain and problems are a major deterrent to exercise.
-It is felt that foot pain contributes to making 72 percent of American’s fat.
+1. Foot Pain: A survey by the American Podiatric Medical Association (APMA) found that foot pain problems are a major deterrent to exercise.
+It is felt that foot pain contributes to making 72 percent of Americans fat.
 Obesity can lead to foot pain because of the increased body weight and stress on the foot.
-The pain often occurs on weight-bearing areas on the bottom of the foot as well as in the tendons, ligaments and joints.
+The pain often occurs on weight bearing areas on the bottom of the foot as well as in the tendons, ligaments and joints.

-Foot function: Obesity contributes to many musculoskeletal problems in the feet and ankles.
+2. Foot Function: Obesity contributes to many musculoskeletal problems in the feet and ankles.
 The heel and toes take on more pressure, the arch and sides of the feet stretch out more, the bones are more apt to develop stress fractures, and shoes don’t fit or support the feet well.
-There is increased foot pressures with walking and standing and increased weight and contact with the ground.
-Simply walking up a flight of stairs or up an incline can increase pressure at the ankle by four to six times; the foot does not function at its best and one’s ability to exercise is limited.
-Several common foot problems may develop including posterior tibial tendonitis and dysfunction, plantar fasciitis, ingrown toenails, arthritis, gout, fungal infections, diabetes, venous insufficiency and peripheral arterial disease.
+There are increased foot pressures with walking and standing and increased weight and contact with the ground.
+Simply walking up a flight of stairs or up an incline can increase pressure at the ankle by four to six times!
+The foot does not function at its best and one’s ability to exercise is limited.
+Several common foot problems may develop including: posterior tibial tendonitis dysfunction, plantar fasciitis, ingrown toenails, arthritis, gout, fungal infections, diabetes, venous insufficiency and peripheral arterial disease.

-Footwear: Often times for persons who are obese, comfortable and appropriate footwear more difficult to find.
-Further extra wide shoes are not always available and the available shoe styles may not support the weight or the so-called “fat shoes” are not attractive or stylish.
+3. Footwear: Often times for persons who are obese, comfortable and appropriate footwear are more difficult to find.
+Furthermore, extra wide shoes are not always available and the available shoe styles may not support the weight or the so called “fat shoes” are not attractive or stylish.

 Foot pain, foot function and footwear can all affect the overall general health of the feet and the body.
 However, there are many steps you can take to have healthy feet and improve your overall health.

-Weight control can be an essential component in alleviating foot pain.
+Weight control is an essential component in reducing foot pain.
 Physical activity is vital for weight loss and overall healthy living.
 Before starting any exercise program see your physician for a complete physical exam and the podiatrist for a foot and shoe evaluation.
-Start with low-impact or off-weight aerobic activities, such as water aerobics, weight lifting, bike riding, swimming, etc. Start exercising slowly and gradually increase the time and distance.
+Start with low-impact or off weight aerobic activities, such as water aerobics, weight lifting, bike riding, swimming, etc. Start exercising slowly and gradually increase the time and distance.
 Avoid activities that cause pain, stop if you have foot pain and see the podiatrist to have your feet checked out.
 Walking is the best exercise for most persons because almost everyone can do it, there is no special equipment and you can do it all year round.

-• For more information email email@example.com or visit www.apma.org.
-To see a podiatrist visit Bahamas Foot Centre on Rosetta Street, telephone 325-2996, or Bahamas Surgical Associates Centre, Albury Lane, telephone 394-5820, or Lucayan Medical Centre on East Sunrise Highway, Freeport, Grand Bahama, telephone 373-7400.
+• For more information on obesity and your feet email us at email@example.com or visit www.foothealth.org or apma.org.
+To see a podiatrist visit Bahamas Foot Centre on Rosetta Street or call 325-2996 or visit Bahamas Surgical Associates Centre Hilltop Medical or call 394-5820 for an appointment.
+In Grand Bahamas, call 373-7400 for an appointment or visit us at Lucayan Medical Centre on East Sunrise Highway.